-In the wake of this triumph, Perry tried to avoid being typecast with three diverse and lighter thrillers.
+In the wake of this hardboiled triumph, Perry tried a trio of lighter thrillers.
 The rather loony tunes Metzger’s Dog (1983) was an influence on Carl Hiassen, who wrote the introduction to the reprint.
-Big Fish (1985) has a cocky Elmore Leonard-ish or Ross Thomas-ish ambience.
+Big Fish (1985) has a cocky ambience reminiscent of Elmore Leonard or Ross Thomas.
 Island (1987) seems strongly indebted to the more exotically-themed capers of Donald E. Westlake.

 Balacontano waved his hand in frustration.
 “You’ve got to understand what we’re talking about here.
 I don’t know how to make you see it.
 There’s a lot of talk about hit men and all that, so it sounds like going to an exterminator or something.
 What people don’t think about is that getting somebody killed isn’t all that hard.
 I saw a couple of days ago in the paper that some woman in Phoenix hired two teenagers to strangle her husband for a hundred bucks apiece.
 With competition like that, how does anybody make a living?
 I’ll tell you how.
 There are only maybe five or six genuine specialists that I know about, so there can’t be more than two dozen, tops.
 And they’re an odd bunch.
 You hear about movie stars and famous heart surgeons and these morons with the guitars, and somebody says they’re prima donnas.
 They don’t know what the hell a prima donna is.

-Wanting to stretch himself by writing a female lead, Perry then invented Jane Whitefield.
-Of the initial set of five Whitefield books, I particularly admire the first, Vanishing Act (1995), which takes the “this time it’s personal” cliché to a logical extreme, and the last, Blood Money (1999), which offers one of Perry’s most delightful conceits: how do you steal billions of dollars away from the Mafia and give it to charity?
-In between, Dance for the Dead (1996), Shadow Woman (1997) and The Face-Changers (1998) are all satisfying catnip for a dedicated thriller reader, although Perry himself admitted that he got a little tired working with one character five books in a row.
+Of the initial set of five Whitefield books, I particularly admire the first, Vanishing Act (1995), which takes the “this time it’s personal” cliché to a logical extreme, and the last, Blood Money (1999), which offers a delightful conceit: How do you steal billions of dollars away from the Mafia before giving it to charity?
+In between, Dance for the Dead (1996), Shadow Woman (1997) and The Face-Changers (1998) are all satisfying excursions for the dedicated thriller reader, although Perry himself admitted that he got a little tired working with one character five books in a row.